pixelwizard2/GuardianPay---Protecting-Against-Lost-Card-and-Copied-Card-Transactions/README.md

 3. Model Development : Developing and training models based on machine learning algorithms.
 4. Model Evaluation and Feature Implementation.
 5. System Construction (Optional): Building a system to detect card payment anomalies in real-time.
-6. Web Application (Optional): Developing a web application for card owners to monitor their payment activities. <br> <br> <br>
+6. Web Application (Optional): Developing a web application for card owners to monitor their payment activities. <br>
 ![카글 페이지](https://github.com/pixelwizard2/Project.AI--GuardianPay---Protecting-Against-Lost-Card-and-Copied-Card-Transactions/assets/138272416/09c2dcb3-85df-4903-a01b-fda931f73ae4)

-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
 ## Project Execution Process (프로젝트 수행 과정)

 The project was carried out as follows: